-While it is not easy to accurately project your gains 5 to 10 years into the future, your leadership team must demonstrate to investors that the growth potential is there.
-Back up your potential with a financially viable business model.
+While it is difficult to accurately project your gains 5 to 10 years into the future, your leadership team must demonstrate to investors that the growth potential is there and back up your potential with a financially viable business model.

 The more time you spend perfecting your financial projections, the more comfortable startup investors will feel about getting on board.

 6. Demonstrations Of Consumer Interest

 When you invest in a company, you want to know its market potential.
 Show investors proof of consumer interest in your product.

 Have you sold your product to anyone yet?
 Have you polled your persona base for their interest?

 Show investors that your product has a built-in market and how that makes turning a profit a possibility.